By Matt Muller, Eagles Correspondent, Fri, Mar 13th 5:32pm EDT

 Fantasy Impact: Mathews started off strong with nine carries for 52 yards before the injury then only had two rushes for negative 8 yards in the second half.
 It's a good sign that he was able to return but owners should keep an eye on the banged up RB this week.

-By Richie Smith, Chargers Correspondent, Mon, Dec 1st 11:25am EST
+By Richie Smith, Eagles Correspondent, Mon, Dec 1st 11:25am EST

 Ryan Mathews scampered for a 14-yard touchdown run on Sunday against the Ravens.
 Aside from the fourth quarter score, it was a quiet day for Mathews, as he rushed for just 40 yards on 12 carries.